fanlidublin/DaysInDublin/Daily_Proverb.md

 - Don't think about what might go wrong, think about what could be right.
 Unknown

 - One's destination is never a place but rather a new way of looking at things.
 Henry Miller

+-There is no passion to be found playing small, in settling for a life that is less than the one you are capable of living.
+Nelson Mandela